HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 I would suggest to go with the Material Components Library, the style is more aligned with the Material Documentation.

 In case you can't add the library, go with Appcompat but be aware that some theme attributes do not have the corresponding premade style.
-Like there is no  `TextAppearance.AppCompat.Subtitle1` or `Headline,2,3,4` but instad `Display1,2,3`.
+Like there is no  `TextAppearance.AppCompat.Subtitle1` or `Headline,2,3,4` but instead `Display1,2,3`.

 # 8. Recap
 There are 4 steps to have your custom type styles in your Android App using Theming: